-The RTCR program makes the assumption that the input data consists of two separate components
+The Real Time Correction Rasterizer (RTCR) relies on the assumption that the input data consists of two separate components:

 How Does RTCR Use this Assumption?

-RRTC rasterizes a repeating cell just once.
-It then uses bitmap copy operations to place that cell in the image.
+RTCR rasterizes a repeating cell just once.
+It uses bitmap copy operations to place that cell in the image, for each cell placement.

 The background data (what we call the panel's frame) is rasterized normally.
 Fortunately, this data is generally sparse and has a very low complexity relative to the repeating circuits so it runs very quickly through the rasterizer.